mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    append-path PATH $HOME/opt/petsc/3.7.7/OpenMPI-1.10.7/GCC-7.3.0/bin

-MDOlab tools can be used by configuring your environment with either ``.bashrc`` or environment modules, or some combination of the two.
+MDO Lab tools can be used by configuring your environment with either ``.bashrc`` or environment modules, or some combination of the two.